These questions and answers were developed by current members of

 students the opportunity to develop leadership and teaching

 skills.
-Many use their roles as Drum Major, Section
+Many use their roles as Drum Major or Section Leader

-this adds even more tools into their educator's toolbox.
-As
+adds even more tools into their educator's toolbox.
+As long

-long as you look and sound good, and can make a real contribution
+as you look and sound good, and can make a real contribution to the

-to the band, you are welcome to play an instrument other than your
+band, you are welcome to play an instrument other than your primary

 Can I join if I've never marched before?

-Yes.
-In 2008 the band added a front ensemble and "pit" where
+Absolutely.
+In 2008 the band added a front ensemble and "pit"

-and bass guitar are used in a stationary section.
-Also, our
+electric and bass guitar are used in a stationary section.
+Also,

 someone there to assist you in marching correctly, whether it be

-the drum major, your section coordinator, or just a member of your
+the drum major, your section leader, or just a member of your

 section.
 You'll always have someone there to help you when it is